-Example 3.
-Fig. 4 shows the costs representation net of the net N in Fig. 2.
-For a better readability, we have removed the labels of the arcs.
-As the prices in N are vectors of \mathbb{N}^2 , we have added two places, c_1 and c_2 , to store the costs; and two transitions t{c_1} and t{c_2} , which take two tokens of different colours of the correspondig places and put them back, with the same colour.
-Moreover, we have added arcs that manage the addition of the costs of transitions.
+Example 5.2.
+Fig. 5 shows the costs representation net of the net N in Fig. 2.
+For a better readability, we have removed some of the labels of the arcs.
+As the prices in N are vectors of \mathbb{N}^2 , we have added two places, c_1 and c_2 , to store the costs; and two transitions t{c_1} and t{c_2} , which take two tokens of different colors of the corresponding places and put them back, with the same color.
+Moreover, we have added arcs that manage the addition of the cost of transitions.
 In particular, dashed arcs denote copy arcs, meaning that when the corresponding transition is fired, tokens are copied in the places indicated by the arrows (which is the effect of G in the proof of the previous result).
-Then, Sum(b)-p-safeness is reduced to non-coverability problems: the prcwf-net is Sum(1, 1)-p-safe iff neither m_1 (the marking with only two tokens carrying the same name in c_1) neither m_2 (the marking with only two tokens carrying the same name in c_2) are coverable.
+Then, Sum(b)-p-safety is reduced to non-coverability problems: the prcwf-net is Sum(1, 1)-p-safe iff neither m_1 (the marking with only two tokens carrying the same name in c_1) neither m_2 (the marking with only two tokens carrying the same name in c_2) are coverable.

 We remark that if we consider a cost model in which each instance only pays for its own tokens, as discussed after Def.
-8, the previous proof can be adapted by considering a version of $w\nu$ -PN with finer whole-place operations, which are still a subclass of the ones considered in [12], so that the result would still apply.
-To conclude this section, we show that we can reduce the soundness problem for pwf-nets defined in Sect.
-3 to Max-dynamic soundness for prcwf-nets.
+4.6, the previous proof can be adapted by considering a version of $w\nu$ -PN with finer whole-place operations, which are still a subclass of the ones considered in [4], so that the result would still apply.
+To conclude this section, we show that we can reduce b-p-soundness and b-p-safety problems for pwf-nets with non-negative costs, defined in Sect.
+3, to Max-dynamic soundness for prcwf-nets.
+Therefore, if we consider non-negative costs, we can prove the decidability of b-p-soundness (already proved in Prop.
+3.2 in the case with negative costs but considering that the path property holds), and decidability of b-p-safety.

-Corollary 1. b-p-safeness and b-soundness are decidable for pwf-nets with nonnegative costs.
+Corollary 5.1. b-p-safety and b-p-soundness are decidable for pwf-nets with non-negative costs, even without the path property.